gurditsingh/hydeout/_posts/test.md

 	+--------+

 	```
 	Next Let start appending some new data using Structured Streaming into the delta table.
-We will generate a stream of data from with randomly generated states and dummy count.
+We will generate a stream of data from the randomly generated states and dummy count.

 	```scala
 	import org.apache.spark.sql.streaming.{OutputMode, Trigger}